doctrine/orm/docs/en/reference/transactions-and-concurrency.rst

 Pessimistic Locking
 ~~~~~~~~~~~~~~~~~~~

-Doctrine 2 supports Pessimistic Locking at the database level.
+Doctrine ORM supports Pessimistic Locking at the database level.
 No
 attempt is being made to implement pessimistic locking inside
 Doctrine, rather vendor-specific and ANSI-SQL commands are used to
 acquire row-level locks.
 Every Entity can be part of a pessimistic